Donnie/nginx-letsencrypt-multisite/README.md

 Thank you for using nginx.
 ```

+PS: If you are using Amazon EC2, then make sure your security group allows `0.0.0.0/0` in HTTP and HTTPS

 At this point you are good enough to serve static html files from `/var/www/html` webroot

 ### MySQL